thiagopnts/kaleidoscope/README.md

 `options.height` height of the 360 canvas.
 Defaults to `360`.

 `options.width` width of the 360 canvas.
 Defaults to `640`.

-`options.video` a video tag element to be used as source and rendered in the 360 canvas.

 `options.autoplay` to autoplay the video once rendered.
 Doesn't work on mobile.
 Defaults to `true`.